 Satellite Data via satellite phone systems.
 For speech, a narrow bandwidth of only 2400 Hz is required.
 Some early satellite phone systems (Iridium and Globalstar) were only designed to handle voice communications which uses a very narrow bandwidth.

 The narrow band restricts the amount of data which can be sent, data rates range from 2.4 k bits to 9.6 k bits per second depending on the service provider.

 For the average cruising yacht, one of the most cost effective satellite solution is the Iridium GO!
 Marine, which provides a WiFi to satellite hotspot.
-You can have 5 devices (PC computer, tables, mobile phones) connected via WiFi to the hotspot, that devices can then have access to the satellite.
+You can have 5 devices (PC computer, tables, mobile phones) connected via WiFi to the hotspot, these devices can then have access to the satellite.
 There are some limitations, only one device can use the satellite link at a time and you can only use approved applications.

 One of the approved applications for the Iridium GO! is SailMail’s Airmail3 software package, which gives the ability to send and receive email, request weather charts and GRIB files and send position reports.